 The University Academic Honesty Code and the Tiger Cub Rules and Regulations pertaining to Cheating will apply to this class.

 Behavioral Problems:

-Please refer to Ms. Morera or any of the teachers for any situations involving behavioral problems with the children (e.g. child refuses to follow instructions, cooperate, etc).
+Please refer to Mr. André, Dr. Robinson, Dr. Rudisill or Ms. Breslin for any situations involving behavioral problems with the children.
+Time-out may be necessary, if the child refuses to follow instructions and/or cooperate.